Travel bloggers are notorious for telling you not to plan. I know.

 Australia’s west coast is far more sparsely populated than its eastern counterpart.
 In fact, though WA is the largest state by a wide margin, it’s home to only 11% of the country’s total population.
 As you might expect in a place like that, the nature dictates your day far more than any itinerary you may (or may not) create.

-So rather than a step-by-step guide, I present to you: my favorite unplanned, unexpected, and unforgettable wildlife encounters from Australia’s west coast.
+So in that spirit, I present to you: my favorite unplanned, unexpected, and unforgettable wildlife encounters from Australia’s west coast.
 (Look sharp!)

 The Flash in the Water (Monkey Mia Marine Reserve)